On the Smallest Support Size of Integer Solutions to Linear Equations: Abstract

 \section{Abstract}

-In this note, we study the size of the support of solutions to linear Diophantine equations $Ax=b, ~x\in\Z^n$ where $A\in\Z^{m\times n}, b\in\Z^n$.
-We give an asymptotically tight upper bound on the smallest support size, parameterized by $\|A\|_\infty$ and $m$, and taken as a worst case over all $b$ such that the above system has a solution.
-This bound is asymptotically tight, and in fact matches the bound given in Aliev, Averkov, De Leora, Oertel {\it Mathematical Programming 2022}, while the proof presented here is simpler, relying only on linear algebra.
-It removes a factor of order $\log\log(\sqrt{m}\inftynorm{A})$ to the current best bound given in Aliev, De Loera, Eisenbrand, Oertel, Weismantel {\it SIAM Journal on Optimization 2018}.
+In this note, we study the size of the support of integer solutions to linear equations $Ax=b, ~x\in\Z^n$ where $A\in\Z^{m\times n}, b\in\Z^n$.
+We give an upper bound on the smallest support size as a function of $A$, taken as a worst case over all $b$ such that the above system has a solution.
+This bound is asymptotically tight, and in fact matches the bound given in Aliev, Averkov, De Loera and Oertel \cite{aliev2022sparse}, while the proof presented here is simpler, relying only on linear algebra.